 Around the globe, women are leading the charge when it comes to philanthropy and generous financial contributions to nonprofit organizations.
 We see that within our own Tiffany Circle both domestically and abroad.

 When it comes to the Red Cross, women leading the charge is a part of our history.
 This dates back to Clara Barton, who founded our organization in 1881 and served as president for 23 years.
-And it continues today, with our President and CEO Gail McGovern.
+And it continues today, with our Chairman Gail McGovern.

 Years ago, when Sandy moved to South Carolina, she wasted no time in getting involved in her new community.
 She volunteered her time with “Holiday for Heroes,” an event sponsored by the local chapter of the American Red Cross.
 She took greeting cards into schools and helped children write letters to service men and women.
 Close to 40,000 service members received holiday cards that year.